-Articles and other materials intended for non-commercial educational use by all students in a class may be placed on electronic reserve or in-library reserve at the library.
+Articles and other materials intended for non-commercial educational use by all students in a class may be placed on in-library reserve at the library.
 Materials will only be placed on reserves at the request of the faculty member, course instructor or course designer.
 Requests will be processed in the order of receipt.
-Regis Library will make every effort to accommodate requests for electronic course reserve and in-library reserve but may need to restrict inclusion of materials for copyright reasons.
+Regis Library will make every effort to accommodate requests for in-library reserve but may need to restrict inclusion of materials for copyright reasons.
 According to fair use guidelines, reserve readings are meant to supplement course text materials, not supplant them.
 We will make every effort to process your requests and have materials posted as soon as possible.

 General procedures for reserve request submissions: